linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 13 Bank Capital Structure.md

 2. Is the M&M capital structure irrelevance theorem applicable in banking?
 Why or why not?
 3. What are the two main theories of bank capital structure?
 Provide an assessment of each based on empirical evidence.
 4. Why do you think banks have so much more leverage than non-financial firms?
- 5. Suppose a bank can make a loan of $120 at t = 0.
+ 5. Suppose a bank can make a loan of \$120 at t = 0.
 The loan will repay at t = 1 and it finances a project that a borrower can invest in.
-The borrower can choose from one of the three mutually exclusive projects: G, N, and n, each of which requires an initial investment of $120 at t = 0 and produces a random payoff at t = 1.
-Project G pays off $200 w.p.
+The borrower can choose from one of the three mutually exclusive projects: G, N, and n, each of which requires an initial investment of \$120 at t = 0 and produces a random payoff at t = 1.
+Project G pays off \$200 w.p.
 0.8 and zero w.p.
 0.2.
-Projects N and n both yield $200 w.p.
+Projects N and n both yield \$200 w.p.
 0.5 and zero w.p.
 0.5.
 Project N produces a noncontractible private

-benefit of  $15 for the borrower.
-The bank has an option to monitor the borrower's project choice at a cost of$ 12.
+benefit of  \$15 for the borrower.
+The bank has an option to monitor the borrower's project choice at a cost of\$ 12.
 Bank monitoring, however, can only prevent the borrower from choosing Project N, and not project n.

 The bank can raise financing for the loan with a mix of deposits and equity.
 For simplicity, as in Example 13.1, assume that all of the bank's equity is "inside equity."
 Depositors cannot observe whether the bank monitored the loan.